NoahMarconi/blog/abiencoder/abi_encoded_return.md

 console.log(compiledContract.errors[0]);
 ```

-No error this time, instead a warning that an experimental feature is being used.
+No error this time, instead a only warning that an experimental feature is being used.

 ```
 :2:1: Warning: Experimental features are turned on.
 Do not use experimental features on live deployments.